 Whether you’re a seasoned instructional designer or a novice who wants to try your hand at creating your first training modules, adopting the right tool is necessary.

-Module creation becomes simple and fast when you choose the right online employee training software, such as a learning management system (LMS) with built-in and intuitive authoring software.
+The act of making modules becomes simple and fast when you deploy the right online employee training software, such as a learning management system (LMS), with built-in and intuitive authoring tools.

-Most of these online training software tools provide ready-to-use online employee training module templates and courses designed for maximized engagement and retention.
+Most of these online training systems provide ready-to-use training module templates and courses designed for maximized engagement and retention.
 You can customize these resources based on your needs.

 Modifying and updating content also becomes easy since it is done through drag-and-drop.
-You can even import your existing content like images, videos, PDF files, and presentations.
+You can even import your existing materials like images, videos, PDF files, recorded webinars, and presentations.

 Step 4: Create the Right Module

 Once you know your audience and their learning needs and have a course authoring tool by your side, it’s time to create online training modules that match their requirements.
-The right information delivered through the right module helps learners learn effectively.
+The right information delivered through the right modules helps in effective learning.

 The modules can be: